elgatosf/streamdeck-pisamples/README.md

 ![](screenshot.png)

+# Changes
+- Version 2.0.0 adds the latest libraries and introduces `SVG`images and `TABS

 - allows easy drag and drop of it's elements to your HTML-editor; just drag the item to your Property Inspector's .html file.